 Clean your mushrooms, then slice lengthways into slices and tumble them into a small roasting dish.
 Drizzle over the olive oil and lightly season with salt and pepper.
 Strip the thyme leaves from their stalks and add to the mushrooms, giving everything a good toss.
 Add the butter in little dots all over the mushrooms and roast for 35-45 minutes, or until brown and shrivelled, but not crisp.
 Remove from the oven and drizzle over a little truffle oil.
 Set aside.

-Slice the ciabatta and use a pastry brush to paint one side lightly with olive oil.
+Slice the ciabatta into four thin slices and use a pastry brush to paint one side lightly with olive oil.
 Toast both sides on a griddle pan or under the broiler (oven grill).
 While hot, rub the oiled side of the toasts with the cut side of a garlic clove.
 Divide the mushrooms across the toasts and, using a vegetable peeler, shave some parmesan on top.
-Serve.
+Either leave the slices whole or cut in half, depending on the size you want, and serve.